Leviob/Police-Records-Database/README.md

 This project pulls public data regarding police activities in Seattle.
 Data is downloaded from various datasets and loaded into a database.

 ## Overview
 The data is explored initially in `exploration.ipynb`.
-From there, insights are applied to create an ETL in `etl.ipynb`.
+From there, insights are applied to create an ETL in `etl.ipynb` which creates a SQL database.

 ## Raw Datasets
 ### Crisis Data